EdgarO93/README-Generator/README.md

 # README-Generator
- a A command-line application that dynamically generates a professional README.md file from a user's input.
+ A command-line application that dynamically generates a professional README.md file from a user's input.